ara303/template-gulp/README.md

     <link rel="stylsheet" href="css/application.css">
     <script src="js/application.js"></script>

 You need to do that so BrowserSync can automatically update those files when they change, and so that you can test your code.

+## Usage

+Start the server by running (from your project's root):

+    gulp

+## Deploying

-### Deploying to GitHub Pages
+### To GitHub Pages

 Make sure you're working from a `git` repository (if you've cloned this repo, you will be), and the repo has [a `gh-pages` branch](https://help.github.com/articles/creating-project-pages-manually/).